-Mexico's Héctor Ceballos, an expert in environmental architecture, ecotourism and sustainable planning, told EFE that Latin America as a whole is a part of the world with the greatest biodiversity on the planet.
+Mexico's Héctor Ceballos, an expert in environmental architecture, ecotourism, and sustainable planning, told EFE that Latin America as a whole is a part of the world with the greatest biodiversity on the planet.
 However, social inequality is one of its greatest obstacles, so it must work on sustainable policies to achieve rural development.

-"It's curious that the poorest areas have the greatest biological wealth, and that's a contradiction because in our region there are poverty and great inequalities, but ecotourism can help, if we manage to preserve the natural environment, and give sustainable rural development to all the country's populations," said Ceballos.
+"Curiously, the poorest areas have the greatest biological wealth, and that's a contradiction because in our region there are poverty and great inequalities, but ecotourism can help, if we manage to preserve the natural environment, and give sustainable rural development to all the country's populations," said Ceballos.

 In recent years, Costa Rica has worked to train different communities so that they are accessible to national and foreign tourists so that they know the authenticity of its inhabitants and they can offer a variety of options for their enjoyment.